 Technology Integration Specialist (In-house) Individualized training occurs on a daily basis throughout the district based on surveys, direct requests for technical, software or implementation help, and staff PDP Goals.
-Cattaraugus Allegany Board of Cooperative Educational Services (BOCES) Provide all types of Staff Development Services through their Instructional Support Services (ISS) staff based on yearly surveys and on new technologies being availed to the educational community.
+Cattaraugus Allegany Provide all types of Staff Development Services through their Board of Cooperative Instructional Support Services (ISS) staff based on yearly surveys Educational Services and on new technologies being availed to the educational (BOCES) community.
 Common Set of Learning Objectives and Model Schools through ERIE 1 BOCES Provide all types of Staff Development Services by Integrating Technology Through Regional Collaboration.
 Their services are set up according to the results of the CSLO survey.
 Speakers and Professional Consultants Usually provide District Wide Staff Development or larger group sessions during Superintendent Days.

-E. POLICIES, MANUALS, WEBSITES, BENCHMARKS, AND SOFTWARE THAT SUPPORT OUR TECHNOLOGY PROGRAM:
+C. POLICIES, MANUALS, WEBSITES, BENCHMARKS, AND SOFTWARE THAT SUPPORT OUR TECHNOLOGY PROGRAM: